jdedji/AWS_Projects/Terraform_Automation.md

 ## Part 3 – Fixing The Problems By Code Refactoring

-In this part, we will introduce variables and remove hard coding.
+In this part, I will introduce variables and remove hard coding.

 Starting with the provider block, declare a variable named region, give it a default value, and update the provider section by referring to the declared variable.